AndreasAugustin/go-gitmoji-cli/README.md

 ### Docker

-There are 2 docker registries available.
+The image is available within 2 docker registries available.
 Just pull the image to have a local test setup available.
 To use it, mount the current dir into the working dir.

 - [dockerhub][go-gitmoji-cli-docker-hub]